litmuschaos/litmus-docs/website/docs/concepts/overview.md

 ### [GitOps](gitops.md)

-GitOps feature in Litmus enables you to configure a single source of truth for your chaos workflows and experiments.
+GitOps feature in Litmus enables you to configure a single source of truth for your chaos scenarios and experiments.